 1. Topical treatment

 It could be the preferred treatment modality to eliminate teenage wrinkles.
 Topical treatment may include the use of serums and creams that aim at eliminating wrinkles over time.
-A few examples include hyaluronic acid-based serums and creams with vitamin C or retinol.
+A few examples include hyaluronic acidiXMolecule that binds water to the skin and hydrates it. -based serums and creams with vitamin C or retinol.

 Hyaluronic acid may help improve the elasticity of the epidermis, the top layer of skin.
 It may help reduce wrinkles by keeping the skin plump and smooth.
 Creams with vitamin C or retinol (vitamin A) could reduce free radical damage and improve collagen synthesis.

 Many of these creams are available over-the-counter, but they are best used as per the doctor’s prescription.

 Dr. Green adds, “Generally, dermatologists recommend the gold-standard anti-aging ingredient, retinol, to begin in the early 20s, but it may be beneficial for teenagers to start preventative measures.
 In-office treatments like Botox are not recommended for patients younger than 18, with most experts recommending Botox treatments in the mid to late 20s and early 30s for preventative measures.”